-The business intelligence and analytics degree program at Creighton University offers a minor in applied information technology.
+The business intelligence and analytics undergraduate degree program at Creighton University offers a minor in applied information technology.
 This minor is suitable for students who want to understand more about IT concepts and how they are applied in a business environment.
 You’ll cover topics like data management and data analysis.

-After graduation, you’ll be ready to work in a range of fields; Creighton’s graduates are commonly employed in roles involving work with:
+After graduation, you’ll be ready to work in a range of fields in the business intelligence industry.
+Creighton’s bachelor’s degree graduates are commonly employed in roles involving work with: